hull-ships/hull-slack/assets/readme.md

 #### Buttons

-In the Slack Ship settings screen, you can add up to 3 buttons that will set a value on the User.
+In the Slack Connector settings screen, you can add up to 3 buttons that will set a value on the User.
 You can use this to create `Enable Emails` and `Disable Emails` toggles for instance.